chr15m/roguelike-browser-boilerplate/README.md

  * Win game
  * Lose game

 You can modify any of these simply by editing the HTML.
-If you need additional functionality such as adding clickable toggles in the settings screen then you can add new event bindings at the bottom of `main.js` on line `892` where all of the event bindings happen.
+If you need additional functionality such as adding clickable toggles in the settings screen then you can add to the event bindings at the bottom of `main.js` on line `892`.

 You can add a new screen by cloning one of the existing screens and using the `showScreen()` command to show a particular screen using its `id` like this: `showScreen("myscreen")`.
 Make sure you give each new screen a unique `id` like this:

 ``` {.html}
   <div id="myscreen" class="screen modal">
 ```

+### Exercises

+Now that you know your way around the code, here are a few exercises you can use to make a fuller roguelike game:

+ * Replace the monster sprite with the skeleton or snake tile.
+ * Create a health pickup item type using the `potion` tile, which increases the players `hp` stat when the pick it up.
+ * Create a trap which is invisible until the player steps upon it when it then takes `hp` off and displays a fire tile.
+ * Create a healing spell item which goes into the player inventory but does not do anything until it is clicked, when it increases hp.
+ * Use the "stairs down" tile to make multiple levels using the `init()` function with a `level` property that increments as you go down.
+ * Implement a "hunger clock" by incrementing a new hunger stat on the player until they die, and a new "food" item which resets hunger.

+These exercises should get you started on your way to creating a real roguelike game.
+If you make something cool head over to the community section on the [Roguelike Browser Boilerplate community](https://chr15m.itch.io/roguelike-browser-boilerplate/community).

 ## Bonus: make an app